Scam Victim Alliance

 In-person sessions for staff or community groups

-Customised training for financial services, aged care and others.
+Customised training for financial services, aged care and others

 Topics we can cover include:

-Most common fraud, scams and misdirected payment tricks
+Common fraud, scams and misdirected payment tricks

 Red flags in real messages, emails, phone calls, social media posts and ads